Medically reviewed by Drugs.com. Last updated on Jun 1, 2021.

 If you have esophageal varices, treatment may be able to prevent bleeding.
 This treatment includes endoscopic banding or sclerotherapy (described in the Treatment section) to shrink the varices.
-Drugs to reduce portal blood pressure -- such as propranolol (Inderal), nadolol (Corgard) and isosorbide mononitrate (Isordil, Sorbitrate) -- also can be used alone or in combination with endoscopic techniques.
+Drugs to reduce portal blood pressure -- such as propranolol (Inderal) or nadolol (Corgard) -- also can be used alone or in combination with endoscopic techniques.

 Bleeding esophageal varices can result in a very large amount of blood loss and many units of blood may need to be transfused.
 Once the bleeding is controlled, treatment is done to try to prevent more bleeding in the future.
 In some cases, more band ligation procedures are done to try to get rid of the varices.
 For people with severe cirrhosis, a procedure to minimize pressure in the veins is sometimes necessary.
 Pressure is reduced by creation of a "shunt," which is a channel or "pipeline" that diverts blood away from the high-pressure veins.
 Options for creating a shunt include: